Stan015/funnyjokes/README.md

 # FunnyJokes App

-A simply react app I used to explain how to use react context and reducer hooks
+A simply react app that displays added jokes and also store them in localStorage for retrieval.
+I used this to better explain how to combine react useContext and useReducer hooks.